Maurice Chevalier: World War II

 In 1942, Chevalier was named on a list of French collaborators with Germany to be killed during the war, or tried after it.
 That year he moved to La Bocca, near Cannes, but returned to the capital city in September.
 In 1944 when Allied forces freed France, Chevalier was accused of collaboration.
-The August 28, 1944, issue of Stars and Stripes, the daily newspaper of U.S. armed forces in the European Theater of Operations, reported in error that "Maurice Chevalier Slain By Maquis, Patriots Say".
+The 28 August 1944, issue of Stars and Stripes, the daily newspaper of U.S. armed forces in the European Theater of Operations, reported in error that "Maurice Chevalier Slain By Maquis, Patriots Say".
 Even though he was acquitted by a French convened court, the English-speaking press remained hostile and he was refused a visa for several years.
-In a review of the 1969 Oscar-nominated documentary film about French collaboration Le chagrin et la pitié (The Sorrow and the Pity), Simon Heffer draws attention to “a clip of Maurice Chevalier explaining, entirely dishonestly, to an anglophone audience how he had not collaborated.”
+In a review of the 1969 Oscar-nominated documentary film about French collaboration Le chagrin et la pitié (The Sorrow and the Pity), Simon Heffer draws attention to "a clip of Maurice Chevalier explaining, entirely dishonestly, to an anglophone audience how he had not collaborated."

 In his own country, however, he was still popular.
 In 1946, he split from Nita Raya and, at the age of 58, began writing his memoirs, which took many years to complete.

-He started to collect and paint art, and acted in Le silence est d'or (Man About Town) (1946) by René Clair.
+He started to collect art and paint, and acted in Le silence est d'or (Man About Town) (1946) by René Clair.
 He toured throughout the United States and other parts of the world, then returned to France in 1948.

 In 1944, he had participated in a Communist demonstration in Paris.
 He was therefore even less popular in the U.S. during the McCarthyism period; in 1951, he was refused re-entry into the U.S. because he had signed the Stockholm Appeal.